Review

 of the other American prophecies discussed in the book include

-of Independence, the development of electricity, the invention
+the development of electricity, the invention of manned flight,

-how long the United States of America will continue to survive
+the United States of America will continue to survive and stand

 << back to Weird and Wonderful